 Circular economy vs. linear economy

 To better appreciate the circular economy, it is vital to understand the linear economy.
-The linear economy is a traditional model that follows the “take-make-dispose” approach of resources.
-These raw materials are extracted (take) and used to manufacturer a product (make), after it is used and thrown away (dispose.)
+The linear economy is a traditional model that follows the “take-make-dispose” approach to resources.
+These raw materials are extracted (taken) and used to manufacture a product (make) after it is used and thrown away (dispose of.)